tariqhawis/tariqhawis.github.io/README.md

-# Cybersecurity Researcher, Pentester, and Trainer
+# The Blog of Tariq Hawis: Cyber Security Blogging and Tutorials | Learn How to Stay Away from Hackers